 - 4.5 cups beef stock

-In 6 qt slow cooker/crock pot, add meat, chopped vegetables and herbs and stir together.
+- Spray a 6 qt slow cooker/crock pot with non-stick cooking spray, then add meat, chopped vegetables and herbs.
+Stir together.